 , if she's persistent enough, she'll end up in an Odd Couple

 with an Aloof Big Brother

-.
+or a single father.
 She may also evolve into a Team Mom

 thanks to Character Development

 Expect a somewhat jaded character who prefers to work the system to their advantage rather than admit to others she's become cynical.
-If old enough to drink, she may also be a Hard Drinking Party Girl
+If old enough to drink, she may also be a Hard-Drinking Party Girl

 , or even The Lad-ette